-The entire history is riddled with tragedies which mankind can never control.
-Brutal murders, genocide, natural calamities tend to rock the normal lives and throw it in turbulent waters.
+The entire history is riddled with tragedies that mankind can never control.
+Brutal murders, genocide, and natural calamities tend to rock normal lives and throw them into turbulent waters.
 And more often than not, the innocent who don’t have a clue of what transpires get affected.
-Several of these incidents have become the international headlines while others are buried by obscurity.
+Several of these incidents have become international headlines, while others are buried in obscurity.
 Several of our filmmakers have dug into the history of these incidents and produced gems while depicting the stories.
-We, at the Cinemaholic, have present to you the list of top tragedy movies.
-You can watch some of these best tragedy movies on Netflix, Hulu or Amazon Prime.
+We at The Cinemaholic have presented to you the list of top tragedy movies.

 10. Titanic (1997)